 On November 15, 2006, the Company entered into a Third Amended and Restated Credit Agreement (the "Credit Agreement"), among the Company, the several banks and other financial institutions or entities from time to time parties to the Credit Agreement, Union Bank of California, N.A., as documentation agent, Lehman Commercial Paper Inc., as syndication agent, and JPMorgan Chase Bank, N.A., as administrative agent.
 The Credit Agreement amended and restated the Company's existing credit agreement, dated as of May 28, 2003, as amended and restated July 13, 2006 (the "Existing Credit Agreement").
-The Credit Agreement represents a refinancing of the Company's senior secured debt and provides for a new \$1,322.5 million senior credit facility, consisting of a \$197.5 million five-year term loan (the "Tranche A Term Facility" with loans thereunder being the "Tranche B Term Loans") and a \$400.0 million five-year revolving credit facility (the "Revolving Facility).
+The Credit Agreement represents a refinancing of the Company's senior secured debt and provides for a new \$1,322.5 million senior credit facility, consisting of a \$197.5 million five-year term loan (the "Tranche A Term Facility" with loans thereunder being the "Tranche A Term Loans"), a \$725.0 million six-year term loan (the "Tranche B Term Facility" with loans thereunder being the "Tranche B Term Loans" and, together with the Tranche A Term Loans, the "Term Loans") and a \$400.0 million five-year revolving credit facility (the "Revolving Facility).
 On that date, the Company drew down approximately \$600.3 million in Term Loans and utilized the proceeds to finance the acquisition of all of the outstanding capital stock of Rent-Way, repay the outstanding indebtedness of Rent-Way, and pay transaction expenses.
-The Tranche A Term Loans will be repayable in 19 consecutive quarterly installments equal to \$2.5 million from December 31, 2006 through June 30, 2010 and \$37.5 million from September 30, 2010 through June 30, 2011.
-The Tranche B Term Loans will be repayable in 23 consecutive quarterly installments equal to approximately \$1.8 million from December 31, 2006 through June 30, 2011 and approximately \$1.8 million from December 31, 2006 through June 30, 2011 in connection with the closing of the refinancing, the Company recorded a charge in the fourth quarter of approximately \$2.6 million relating to capitalized costs incurred in connection with its existing senior credit facilities.
+The Tranche A Term Loans will be repayable in 19 consecutive quarterly installments equal to \$2.5 million from December 31, 2006 through June 30, 2009, \$5.0 million from September 30, 2009 through June 30, 2010 and \$37.5 million from September 30, 2010 through June 30, 2011.
+The Tranche B Term Loans will be repayable in 23 consecutive guarterly installments equal to approximately \$1.8 million from December 31, 2006 through June 30, 2011 and approximately \$172.6 million from September 30, 2011 through June 30, 2012.
+In connection with the closing of the refinancing, the Company recorded a charge in the fourth quarter of approximately \$2.6 million relating to capitalized costs incurred in connection with its existing senior credit facilities.